Supporting Victims and Survivors of abuse

 - Domestic abuse organisations – via the gov.uk website

-Guidance and Policies
+Guidance and Policies for parishes

 The National Safeguarding Team has published templates and resources, policies and guidance and a Parish Safeguarding Handbook which provides both at-a-glance and detailed information to help parishes promote a safer church.